 Gurtej Singh Sandhu’s pioneering achievements concerning patterning and materials integration have enabled the continuation of Moore’s Law for aggressive scaling of memory chips integral to consumer electronics products such as cell phones, digital cameras and solid-state drives for personal and cloud server computers.
 Sandhu initiated the development of atomic layer deposition high-k films for DRAM devices and helped drive cost-effective implementation starting with 90-nm node DRAM.
 Extreme device scaling was also made possible through his pitch-doubling process, which led to the first 3X-nm NAND flash memory.
 Sandhu’s method for constructing large-area straight-wall capacitors enabled the formation of double-sided capacitors that extended the scaling of important one-transistor, one-capacitor (1T1C) device technologies.
 His process for CVD Ti/TiN is still in use for making DRAM and NAND chips.

-An IEEE Fellow, Sandhu is a Senior Fellow and director of Micron Technology, Inc., Boise, ID, USA.
+An IEEE Fellow, Sandhu is a Senior Fellow and Vice President of Micron Technology, Inc., Boise, ID, USA.

 A visionary device physics researcher, Sorin Cristoloveanu saw the potential that silicon-on-insulator (SOI) technology held for the semiconductor industry in producing competitive microelectronics components with improved performance when others considered it a niche field.
 As early as 1976, he discovered key mechanisms of thin-body devices that have led to the development of transistors from the simplest (zero gate) to the most complicated (four gates).
 Among several concepts unveiled by his group, the demonstration during the 1980s that volume inversion occurs in all nano-body devices was revolutionary at the time and helped drive research that led to double-gate transistors and today’s tri-gate FinFET devices.
 His Pseudo-MOSFET method developed in 1992 has become an industry standard for wafer monitoring without having to actually fabricate devices.
 More recently, Cristoloveanu’s SOI expertise has led to innovative devices for low-power memory and sharp-switching circuits.